- Phone number

 I am a fully qualified counsellor and a member of The British Association for Counsellors and Psychotherapists.

-I work part time at a hospice in Manchester supporting individuals/young people with life limiting illness and who are suffering bereavement and loss.
+I spent 2 years working in a hospice in Manchester supporting individuals/young people with life limiting illness and those suffering bereavement.
 I am passionate about helping people who are experiencing difficult, emotional turmoil and understand that everyone is unique.
-I offer people support with understanding and empathy along side being non-judgmental, caring and genuine.
+I offer support with understanding and empathy along side being non-judgmental, caring and genuine.

 I specialise in bereavement and loss and believe that we all experience grief at some time in our lives whether that be from death of a loved one or from the loss of a relationship, hopes, dreams, a future, a pet, a job, a home.
 I can offer support to help you work through the process of grief and together we can attempt to make sense out of the incomprehensible.